primatejs/primate/docs/guide/configuration.md

 };
 ```

-In you want to make adjustments to the defaults, create a `primate.config.js`
+In case you want to make adjustments to the defaults, create a
-file in your project root.
-Primate will read it and merge any overrides with
+`primate.config.js` file in your project root.
+Primate will read it and merge
-the default configuration.
+any overrides with the default configuration.

 To illustrate this, if you wanted to change the default logging level to
 `Info` instead of `Warn` and the HTTP port to 6262 you would create a